AdaCore/spark2014/docs/lrm/source/subprograms.rst

     the subprogram (other than itself, if the ``output_list`` =>+ **null** self-dependency syntax is used).

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 SS dependency_clause with null input_list means that each output in the output_list does not depend on anything

-.. _tu-depends_aspects-19:
+.. _tu-fa-depends_aspects-19:

 19. The ``inputs`` in the ``input_list`` of a ``null_dependency_clause`` may be read by the subprogram but play no role in determining the values of any outputs of the subprogram.

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 SS inputs in the input_list of a null_dependency_clause play no role in determining outputs of the subprogram

-.. _tu-depends_aspects-20:
+.. _tu-fa-depends_aspects-20:

 20. A Depends aspect of a subprogram with a **null** ``dependency_relation`` indicates that the subprogram has no ``inputs`` or ``outputs``.
 [From an information flow analysis viewpoint it is a null operation (a no-op).]

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 SS null dependency_relation means subprogram has no inputs or outputs

-.. _tu-depends_aspects-21:
+.. _tu-cbatu-depends_aspects-21:

 21. A function without an explicit Depends aspect specification has the default ``dependency_relation`` that its result is dependent on all of its inputs.
 [Generally an explicit Depends aspect is not required for a function declaration.]

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 SS functions need no Depends aspect.
-Functions have implicit dependency_relation that result depends
-                   on all inputs.
-Covered by another TU

-.. _tu-depends_aspects-22:
+.. _tu-fa-depends_aspects-22:

 22. A procedure without an explicit Depends aspect specification has a default ``dependency_relation`` that each member of its output set is dependent on every member of its input set.
 [This conservative approximation may be improved by analyzing the body of the subprogram if it is present.]

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 SS a subprogram with no Depends or body has an implicit dependency_relation where each
-                   output is dependent on every input

 .. _etu-depends_aspects-ss: